 First made in 1937 in England.
 Today they are made by Nestle Canada.
 Made from a sweet combination of chewy caramel and milk chocolate.
 Packaged in a roll of little pieces resembling buckets of sweetness.
 An old fashion candy your parents will remember from when they were kids!

 10. Jersey Milk

 Jersey Milk was originally made by Neilson but later sold to Cadbury Canada.
-A uniquely Canadian and iconic Chocolate Bar that has been enjoyed by many generations of Canadians.
+A uniquely iconic and Canadian Chocolate Bar that has been enjoyed for many generations of Canadians.
 Pure Milk Chocolate for your soul.

 Introduced to Canadians in 1951 by Mars.
 Bounty comes in 2 individual halves of moist coconut covered in the creamiest and most delicious milk chocolate.
 Also comes in Dark Chocolate.

 In German, Wunderbar means marvelous.
-And this Chocolate Candy Bar lives up to it’s name.
+And these Canadian Chocolate Bars lives up to their name.
 Creamy peanut butter mixed with light rice crisps and delicious caramel drenched with Cadbury Milk Chocolate.
 Marvelous indeed!
 Canadians have been enjoying Wunderbar since 1976.